papajessie/swcdocs/HeavySandSoldier.md

 ---
-title: Heavy Sand Soldier (HeavySandSoldier)
+title: Heavy Desert Soldier (HeavySandSoldier)
 category: unit
 ---

-# Heavy Sand Soldier (HeavySandSoldier)
+# Heavy Desert Soldier (HeavySandSoldier)

 You can read an [explanation  of the various unit stats](unitexplained.md).